worlddemocrats/academy/README.md

-# World Political Academy
+# World Academy of Politics

-Welcome to the World Political Academy on GitHub!
+Welcome to the World Academy of Politics on GitHub!
 This repository is dedicated to providing comprehensive learning paths in various areas of politics and political science.
 Whether you're a student, researcher, or simply interested in understanding the complexities of the political world, our academy offers a range of learning paths to suit your interests.

 ## Learning Paths